learnapollo/learnapollo/content/tutorial-react-native-exponent/rne-01.md

 ### Add a Apollo Client

-Create a file in `./state/Apollo.js` with the following content.
+Create a new file in `./state/Apollo.js` with the following content.

 ```js
 import ApolloClient, { createNetworkInterface } from 'apollo-client';